The Block Editor

 Deleting an Image

-You can also delete an image by hovering your cursor over the image, then clicking the Red Bin icon that appears in the top-left of the image to delete with one click.
+You can also delete an image by hovering your cursor over the image, then clicking the Red Bin icon that appears in the top-left of the image twice to delete.

 Inserting Galleries

-To create a gallery, click on the third icon in the Insert Bar, which looks like a stack of pictures.
+To create a Gallery, open the Insert Bar and click on the Gallery option.
 Just like when you are inserting a standard picture a grey section will appear where you can drag and drop your files, or click on the Select Files button to grab your images via the file manager.

 Modifying the Gallery

-Opening the Formatting Toolbar will display largely the same options as when you are inserting a single image, with icons for setting the width of the gallery.
+By opening the Formatting Toolbar, you can access largely the same options as when you are inserting a single image, with icons for setting the width of the gallery.
 However, there will also be one additional option, Columns.
 Changing the number here will adjust the number of columns that the images are sorted into.

 Otherwise, deleting and adding CSS and IDs to your images will function the same as detailed above in the Inserting Images section.